Vyral/base-template/_posts/2018-08-29-how-do-we-help-our-relocation-clients.md

   we were recently able to help one such client.
 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Ron+Cedillo/Videos/Tracy%252C+CA+Real+Estate+-+Relocation.mp4
-pullquote: We got the home ready and got it sold within a week and a half.
+pullquote: We got the home ready and had it sold within a week and a half.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true